-My eldest son is on the brink of adolescence.
-He is changing.
-We can both see it and neither of us are overly happy about it.
+My tween sons are on the brink of adolescence.
+They are changing.
+We can both see it and neither of us is overly happy about it.

 My younger son isn’t too far behind him and before too long, instead of living with tween sons, I will be living with two teenagers.
 Male teenagers.
 As a solo mum, it is a daunting prospect.

 I look at the men in their lives and the men that are their ‘role models’ in society and wonder what messages sink in.
-What do they think it means to be a man?
+What do my tween sons think it means to be a man?

 I hope that how I have raised them has instilled some important foundations for what it means to be a good human.
 I am proud of who they are.
 But I know that the forces of peer pressure can make being a teenager a treacherous time.

-Here are 5 things I want them to know before they become teenagers.
+Here are five things I want them to know before they become teenagers.
 Five important life lessons that I think make the man.